Skip to Content

 Learning a language can be practical, in more ways than one (photo: fzofklenz)

-Learn a few words and phrases that you'd use
+Memorize a few words and phrases that you'd use.

-Think about the things you like doing when traveling – or even in your day-to-day life.
-What's relevant in that regard will prove worth learning for your future travels.
+Think about what you like doing when traveling – or even in your daily life.
+What's relevant will prove worth learning for your future travels.

 Travel should be a shared experience and communication helps with that (photo: JFXie)